Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Staged Reinforcement Optimization (SRO)

 The temperature $\tau$ governs sampling concentration and is typically decayed during training (e.g., linearly from $1.0$ to $0.3$) to shift from exploration towards exploitation.
 This enriches the mini-batch with the most informative samples from $\mathcal{E}$. \end{itemize}

 PAD thus directly counteracts gradient stagnation via a dual mechanism: first, by filtering out stagnant samples, and second, by prioritizing updates using informative, non-zero advantages from the remaining set.
 This selective optimization of the learning process ensures efficient computational resource allocation towards high-value samples.
-Consequently, PAD leads to enhanced training stability, improved learning efficiency, and more effective acquisition of complex reasoning skills, particularly in challenging scenarios with sparse or binary rewards.
+Consequently, PAD leads to enhanced training stability, improved learning efficiency, and more effective acquisition of complex reasoning skills.